 In some services, the day to day operation can be undertaken at a physical location far removed from the Budget Manager.
 In these circumstances it may be necessary to implement procedures to allow staff to authorise expenditure within pre-defined areas.
-To ensure the principles of the Authorisation Policy are adhered too, any arrangements of this nature will only be implemented with the express agreement of the Head of Financial Services.
+To ensure the principles of the Authorisation Policy are adhered too, any arrangements of this nature will only be implemented with the express agreement of the Chief Financial Officer.